antbrown/evo-data-converters/packages/obj/README.md

 ### Export objects to OBJ

-To export an object from Evo to an OMF file, specify the Evo object UUID of the object you want to export and the output file path, and then call `export_obj()`.
+To export an object from Evo to an OBJ file, specify the Evo object UUID of the object you want to export and the output file path, and then call `export_obj()`.
 See documentation on the `ObjectAPIClient` for listing objects and getting their IDs and versions.

 You may also specify the version of this object to export.
 If not specified, so it will export the latest version.